bliutwo/pomodoro/README.md

 Let's try to output the global timer first.

-- [ ] Output global timer values and display it on the GUI.
+- [x] Output global timer values and display it on the GUI.

+Next, we need to decrement the timer label over time.

+- [ ] Decrement timer label over time.